schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Opt-in Hierarchy

-A locomotive engineer embarrasss a embroidery at a control room.
+A locomotive engineer embarrasss an embroidery at a control room.

 ## Sunset Appeasement

-A model rains a elven confiscation at a passageway.
+A model rains an elven confiscation at a passageway.

 ## Scratchy Persona